-We evaluated the performance of the models using the MSE and several performance criteria that assess different aspects of the discharge: modified Kling-Gupta Efficiency (KGE'), KGE' components (r, γ, β) (Kling et al., 2012) and Diagnostic Efficiency (DE) (Schwemmle et al., 2021).
-These criteria were all applied to the whole discharge regime, but also to subregimes of high- and low-flow conditions (with the exception of DE, which already takes sub-regimes into account).
-For Lez spring, we also applied the MSE and KGE' criteria on water level.
+We evaluated the performance of the models using the MSE and several performance criteria that assess different aspects of the discharge: modified Kling-Gupta efficiency (KGE'), KGE' components (r, γ, β) (Kling et al., 2012) and diagnostic efficiency (DE) (Schwemmle et al., 2021).
+These criteria were all applied to the whole discharge regime but also to sub-regimes of high- and low-flow conditions (with the exception of DE, which already takes sub-regimes into account).
+For Lez spring, we also applied the MSE and KGE' criteria to water level.
 Model performance is usually evaluated on both calibration and validation periods for reservoir models.
 However, this approach is not suited to ANN models, for which the calibration period corresponds to the learning period of the model.
 Thus, we chose to only evaluate and compare the reservoir and ANN models on their validation periods.

-The Kling-Gupta Efficiency (KGE) has gained in popularity as it aims to address some limitations of the Nash-Sutcliffe Efficiency (Nash and Sutcliffe, 1970), i.e. (i) the discharge variability is underestimated, (ii) the mean of observed values is not a meaningful benchmark for variables with high variability, and (iii) the normalised bias is dependent to the variability (Gupta et al., 2009, Willmott et al., 2012).
-The KGE' is based on the KGE and aims to ensure that bias and variability are not cross-correlated by using the coefficient of variation ratio (γ) instead of the standard deviation ratio (α):
+The KGE has gained in popularity as it aims to address some limitations of the Nash-Sutcliffe efficiency (Nash and Sutcliffe, 1970), i.e. (i) the discharge variability is underestimated, (ii) the mean of observed values is not a meaningful benchmark for variables with high variability, and (iii) the normalized bias is dependent on the variability (Gupta et al., 2009, Willmott et al., 2012).
+The KGE' is based on the KGE and aims to ensure that bias and variability are not cross-correlated by using the coefficient-of-variation ratio (γ) instead of the standard deviation ratio (α) :